 Open Access projects and initiatives

 There are also several projects in the field of Open Access, a list of all projects can be found here.
 The most central ones are the following:

 - Information platform open-access.net: The main aim of the platform open-access.net is to provide detailed information about open access for scholars and other stakeholders.
-For example, scholars from different disciplines can find information about the OA culture in their respective communities, about OA journals and repositories etc. Moreover, information is presented from different user perspectives: authors, librarians, OA publishers, institutions running OA repositories and so on.
+For example, scholars from different disciplines can find information about the OA culture in their respective communities, about OA journals and repositories, etc. Moreover, information is presented from different user perspectives: authors, librarians, OA publishers, institutions running OA repositories, and so on.
 They may access more general information, dedicated to the respective group/interests, by short articles, or via FAQs, providing answers for more practical issues.

 - Network of certified Open Access repositories and related projects: In order to increase the worldwide perception and effect of the German Research contribution, the project "Network of certified Open Access Repositories” OA-Network seeks to intensify the national networking of repositories.
 It aims to virtually integrate all document and publication services with a DINI certificate and to increase the number of DINI certified repositories.
 These certified repositories easily blend in overall networks such as the DRIVER pan-European repository infrastructure (Repositories Infrastructure Vision for European Research).
 Networking will not only be pushed forward organisationally, but also technically and infrastructurally.

 The state-of-the-art of the OA movement in Germany is described in several publications, for example the book "Open Access.
 Chancen und Herausforderungen" published 2007 by the Deutsche UNESCO-Kommission (English version in preparation), and the special issue “Open Access”, Zeitschrift für Bibliothekswesen und Bibliographie, Vol. 54 (2007), Nr.
 4/5. (mostly in German, author’s copies can be found here).

 Contributors Contact Details

 Library of the University of Konstanz